adaoraul/rack-jekyll/README.markdown

 ```

 This will set a custom destination path (default: `_site`),
-possibly overwriting settings in the config file.
+overriding settings from a config file.

 See [Jekyll's configuration docs](https://jekyllrb.com/docs/configuration/)
 for more settings.